nginx/unit-docs/source/howto/modules.rst

 official distribution, adding the latter as a prerequisite.

 Here, we are packaging a custom PHP |_| 7.3 :ref:`module
-<installation-modules-php>` to be installed next to the official Unit package;
+<howto/source-modules-php>` to be installed next to the official Unit package;
 adjust the command samples as needed to fit your scenario.

 .. note::

-   For elaborate Unit packaging examples, refer to our packaging system `sources <https://hg.nginx.org/unit/file/tip/pkg/>`_.
+   For details of building Unit language modules, see the source code :ref:`howto <source-modules>`; it also describes building :doc:`Unit <source>` itself.
+For more packaging examples, see our package `sources <https://hg.nginx.org/unit/file/tip/pkg/>`_.

 ..
    Legacy anchors to preserve existing external links.